 But what if I’m afraid of speaking and people will make fun of my accent or my mistakes?

 Everyone who takes part in the challenge feels the exact same way as you and we are building a supportive community together where nobody will judge you or make fun of you.
 A big part of the challenge is overcoming your fear of speaking through regular, consistent practice and the more you let go of your fear and keep things simple, the easier it becomes to speak.
 Many participants have said that the challenge has helped them boost their confidence level and as a result they feel more comfortable speaking.

 That’s great, but how much is this going to cost me?

-It is free to join, but keep in mind that the value you get out of this experience is more than just the time you invest in your own self-development.
+It is free to join and try out, but to get the most out of this experience you will need to commit some time each day and really think about your motivation for learning your target language.
+Many people join because it is free, but very few actually commit to making a daily effort to invest in their own self-development.
 Wouldn’t you like to improve your speaking, not just for the sake of saying you can speak a language well, but because of all the opportunities that you can discover if you were able to hold a conversation or be willing to speak without fear of mistakes?
 You could make new friends from around the world, travel more easily, and even find new business contacts.
 There is a whole world of possibilities just waiting for you if you’re willing to make the effort to consistently improve your speaking on a daily basis.

 What if this isn’t for me?

 That’s perfectly fine.
 Some learners are not fully independent and would prefer to work individually with teachers and tutors or perhaps they are still shy or nervous about speaking.
 I understand that and if you join today, but later decide it’s not a right fit, you can unsubscribe from the daily emails.
 As the challenge is free to participate, you don’t risk much by taking part.
 It’s also important that you already have some learning experience with your target language as many beginner-level participants have struggled before with the variety of topics and vocabulary needs.